a-r-m-i-n/dce/Documentation/UsersManual/General.rst

    :alt: A new DCE field

 In the fields section, you can add a number of different fields that this DCE should contain.
-You have to add at least one field.
+A DCE can be saved without fields, but no usable CType or TCA registration is generated until it contains at least one active field.

 A field has three types available:

 - **Element**
   This is a field in your new content element, like a text field, a checkbox, an image or a whole rich text editor (RTE).
 The composition for this field is done in the configuration.
-  All TCA field types are supported.
+  You can use field types and options supported by TYPO3 FlexForm data structures.
 - **Tab**
   This creates a new tab register.
 All fields that are defined below this tab are shown in BE on a new tab page.
   You may also rename the first "General" tab by creating a tab as the first item.